hayfa2310/project_amazon/update_amazon/README.md

-# Amazon Scraper Updating Product
+# Amazon Scrapper Updating Product

 The objective of this project is to retrieve the new reviews of an Amazon product given a number of days through scrapping.
 The data extracted by the Scraper can be fetched by accessing the endpoints given by the Flask RESTful API.